Peter7397/anylab/Windows-Client-Package/README.md

-# 🖥️ OnLab SysMon Agent - Windows Client Package
+# 🖥️ AnyLab SysMon Agent - Windows Client Package

 ## 📦 Package Contents

-This package contains everything you need to deploy the OnLab System Monitor agent to your Windows target machine.
+This package contains everything you need to deploy the AnyLab System Monitor agent to your Windows target machine.

 ### 📁 Files Included